 Throughout each step, the pupil must copy the worksheets to see how his or handwriting should look like. it is important for an adult or teacher to supervise a child or a group of children as they go through each of the steps to ensure that they are writing the letters and words as instructed.
 Once the ‘silly sentences’ are written correctly the pupil can continue to the next step.
 Transfer of neat, cursive writing is NOT expected until the end of the programme i.e step 30, so please be patient!
 It is vital to keep practising the words or sentences so that the motor movement becomes faster and more natural.

 17. HOW FAR DOES THE MAGIC LINK HANDWRITING PROGRAMME GO?

 The programme is a sequential series of 30 steps that start at a complete beginner’s level.
 It develops essential writing skills in a progression that will take an illegible, messy writer through to neat, flowing, joined-up, cursive handwriting.
 The final step consolidates what has been learnt and makes suggestions to develop writing skills.

 Yes, the Magic Link handwriting programme comes with colour-coded worksheets.
 The online programme has worksheets which must be printed out for every step.
 The worksheets match the video programme and the pupil simply watches the video and copies the handwriting method.
 The worksheets are coloured according to the vowel, and the pupil has to progress through the colours.
 Research shows that the act of writing is an excellent way to reinforce reading and phonic skills.
-The pupil is able to print out the worksheets to practise the words and sentences as many times as required.
-Copying out these sentences onto standard A4 lined paper is an excellent way of encouraging the transfer of the skills learnt.
+The pupil must print out the worksheets and practise the words and sentences as many times as required.
+Copying out these sentences again onto standard A4 lined paper is an excellent way of encouraging the transfer of good handwriting.